AegeusCoin/bootstrap/README.md

 2(b).
 If this is a replacement for an already-running installation, be sure to remove the 'blocks' and 'chainstate' directory from the appropriate data directory listed above.

 ### A few details to cover
-- If prompted to overwrite any existing files within the 'blocks' directory, choose yes.
+- If prompted to overwrite any existing files within the 'blocks' and 'chainstate' directory, choose yes.
 - This file is hosted on the IPFS network.
-If you already have IPFS installed, you can simply type: ipfs get QmajB3M2pSDNQdvmDsBV272MKcqn918g9YbcjqvwxrqFdD
+If you already have IPFS installed, you can simply type: ipfs get QmUBhH9R5VzrqeiTSia7Sc4HXQTvR9dWgzMDbf8Wi1XTfi
-- This update includes up to block 227942 and unlike a typical bootstrap, will be much quicker.
+- This update includes up to block 238118 and unlike a typical bootstrap, will be much quicker.
-- The filename will be QmajB3M2pSDNQdvmDsBV272MKcqn918g9YbcjqvwxrqFdD but will decompress to a directory named 'blocks'.
+- The filename will be QmUBhH9R5VzrqeiTSia7Sc4HXQTvR9dWgzMDbf8Wi1XTfi but will decompress and 'blocks' and 'chainstate' will extract

 3. Open your Aegeus wallet and the sync will then check with peers for the best height and begin syncing to catch up.